justinvdk/child-monitor/CONTRIBUTING.md

 ## Submit Patch(es) for Review

-Finally, you will need to submit your patches so that they can be reviewed and potentially merged into the main Protect Baby Monitor repository.
-The preferred way to do this is to submit a Pull Request to the Protect Baby Monitor project.
+Finally, you will need to submit your patches so that they can be reviewed and potentially merged into the main Child Monitor repository.
+The preferred way to do this is to submit a Pull Request to the Child Monitor project.
 Changes need to apply cleanly onto the master branch and pass all unit tests and produce no errors during static analysis.